How to use your Load Balancer with a Private Network

-Click the Private Network tab.
+Click the Private Networks tab.

-Click Attach Private Network to validate the form.
+Click Attach to Private Network to validate the form.
 The Private Network is attached to the Load Balancer and displays in the Private Network tab.

-Click the «Unlink Icon» button next to the Private Network that you want to detach from the Load Balancer.
+- Click the «Unlink Icon» button next to the Private Network that you want to detach from the Load Balancer.